juanparati/Sendinblue/README.md

         composer require juanparati/sendinblue

-For Laravel 5.5/6 it is required to register the service provider into the "config/app.php":
+For Laravel 5.5 and below it's required to register the service provider into the "config/app.php":

         Juanparati\Sendinblue\ServiceProvider::class,